port19x/port19.xyz/content/tech/road-of-linux.md

 +++
 title = "💻 The Road Of Linux"
 date = 2023-05-28
-description = "In Linux, we all travel on a similar road"
+description = "In Linux, we all travel a similar road"
 +++

-# In Linux, we all travel on a similar road
+# In Linux, we all travel a similar road

 ## Layer 1: distrohopping